 In the Exhaust model, we mark cylinder boundaries with vertical dashed lines by analyzing properties of the curve.
 (A cylinder mis-fire might cause that calculation to be in error.)
-The average cylinder duration is the (cycle-time in ms)/ divided by the number of cylinders (Ncyl).
-In a very good engine each cylinder should have at least one 'peak and valley'.
-If the engine is running properly, each cylinder's section should be the same.
+If the engine is running properly, each cylinder's section should be the same duration.
 The cylinders are identified in the Exhaust Model by lower-case letter in firing-order.
-The numbers at the bottom of the graph show the relative time in ms since the start of the signature at each cycle.